 If you came to Sleep No More with a group of people you might have different playing cards, but don’t try to switch cards in order to be with someone you know.
 Eventually, you will be separated from everyone in your group.
 Sleep No More is a very individualized experience.
 Going through the show on your own adds to the fun and excitement.

 After hearing a few instructions (some of which I mention below) you’ll eventually be taken somewhere in this strange/dimly lit/freaky/crazy/cool awesome show.
 At this point, whatever you want to do or check out is up to you.
-There are people called guards (wearing black masks) who will stop you from going to any rooms or floors that are off limits so you don’t need to worry about going somewhere you’re not allowed.
+There are people called guards (wearing black masks) who will stop you from going to any rooms or floors that are off limits.
 At the same time that you’re wandering around there are different actors in the rooms performing scenes related to the overarching story of the show.

 Sleep No More is like seeing a play (with interpretive-type dance performances), going on a scavenger hunt, and being in the setting of a David Lynch and Alfred Hitchcock movie all at once.
 I won’t spoil anything about the show, but for anyone planning to go to Sleep No More or if you’re at all intrigued by this show and might be interested in going I’ll share a few tips to help with the experience.